Healthy lifestyles for children and families

 Haringey Healthy Schools recommends that all schools:

-• have a named SLT Lead for PE, Physical Activity, and Sport in your school
+• have a named senior leadership lead for PE, physical activity, and sport in your school

 • include a minimum of 2 hours PE per week in the school curriculum